enduracode/enterprise-web-library/README.md

 Now, when you run `Update-DependentLogic`, data-access code will be generated for your database.

+### Deploying Your System

+This section is more theoretical than practical since it's generally not a good practice to deploy enterprise software by hand, and without a continuous integration infrastructure.

+1. In the Package Manager Console, run `ExportLogic`.

+2. Somehow copy the exported logic and configuration to the server.

+3. Create and initialize a database using the appropriate steps above.
+The database name should be slightly different; replace `Dev` or `_dev` with the short name of your installation from the configuration file.
+Also, for SQL Server, grant the `NETWORK SERVICE` account reader/writer access to the database.

+4. Set up an IIS web site or virtual directory that points at the appropriate folder in the logic that you copied to the server in step 2.
+Run the application pool as `NETWORK SERVICE`.

+Some of the EWL developers use an internal product called the EWL System Manager, which builds, tests, and deploys EWL systems automatically.
+It's like an ultra-opinionated version of Heroku or AppHarbor.
+It can be run in the cloud or on-premises.
+[Let us know in the forum](https://community.enterpriseweblibrary.org/) if you are interested in using this.

+## Documentation

+Our documentation is included in this repository, in the Documentation directory.
+See the [table of contents](Documentation/TableOfContents.md).

+## Support

+###	Q & A

+We use the [enterprise-web-library tag](http://stackoverflow.com/questions/tagged/enterprise-web-library) on Stack Overflow for all Q&A. Please post your questions there.

+### Community Forum

+Visit our [Community Forum](https://community.enterpriseweblibrary.org/), a place for EWL developers to hang out and talk about whatever is on their mind.

+### Bug Reports and Feature Requests

+We currently use an internal task tracker, but please create an issue on GitHub if you encounter a bug or have a feature request.

 ## Contributing

 Code contributions are welcome!
 We will accept easily-mergeable changes as quickly as possible.
 We're working on writing up some detailed expectations, but for now, please refer to the opening section of the [excellent Roslyn contribution page](https://github.com/dotnet/roslyn/wiki/Contributing-Code) and read [Don't "Push" Your Pull Requests](http://www.igvita.com/2011/12/19/dont-push-your-pull-requests/).